Major investors urge big European banks to stop financing fossil fuels

-Barclays is among five of Europe’s biggest banks to receive a letter asking them to stop directly financing new oil and gas fields by the end of 2023.
+Large investors say recent surge in energy prices shows relying on fossil fuels is risky

-A group of investors with combined assets of more than 1.5 trillion US dollars (£1.23 trillion) have written to five of Europe’s biggest banks, including Barclays, urging them to stop lending to fossil fuel firms.
+A group of investors with combined assets of more than $1.5 trillion (£1.23 trillion) have written to five of Europe’s biggest banks, including Barclays, urging them to stop lending to fossil fuel firms.

 Responsible investment group ShareAction coordinated the letters which have been backed by up to 30 investors.